stenbror/PythonCoreNative/README.md

 This is the start of a complete Python interpreter, written from scratch in modern C++ 17 and as a first step will implement a complete Roslyn like parser for Python 3.10 grammar.

-Open project in Visual Studo Code and open terminal.
+Open project in Visual Studio Code and open terminal.

 To build: